 Once the topsides have been removed, the platform jacket may be lifted and brought ashore.
 When removing large jackets, conventionally they need to be cut up into small sections suitable for crane lifts, requiring lengthy and complex subsea cutting operations.
 Pioneering Spirit will be able to remove jackets weighing up to 25,000 t in a single lift, thereby limiting subsea work and associated risks.

-Jackets are lifted over the stern of Pioneering Spirit.
-After cuts have been made in the foundation piles of the jacket at seabed level (or above the pile clusters as required), the tilting lift beams raise the jacket at the main legs.
-The beams rotate the jacket onto the deck and it is then skidded inboard.
-Jacket removal can be performed upon completion of the topsides removal, without Pioneering Spirit first having to offload the topsides.
+Jackets are lifted over the stern of Pioneering Spirit, for which the vessel is repositioned.
+After cuts have been made in the foundation piles of the jacket at seabed level, or above the pile clusters as required, the jacket lift beams raise the jacket at the main legs.
+The jacket is subsequently reclined onto the vessel deck and skidded further inboard.
+Jacket removal can be performed upon completion of a topsides removal, without first requiring the vessel to offload the topsides.

 Transfer of jackets and topsides

-For the transfer of jackets and topsides to/from Pioneering Spirit, a 200 m long, 57 m wide cargo barge has been built.
-The barge, Iron Lady, with its relatively shallow draught, will enable the loading or offloading of structures to/from the dismantling yard in case the water depth at the quayside is insufficient for Pioneering Spirit.
-The transfer of structures between Pioneering Spirit and the barge takes place in sheltered water close to the yard.
+For the transfer of topsides to/from Pioneering Spirit, the 57 m wide, 200 m long cargo barge Iron Lady has been built.
+In case the water depth at the quayside is too shallow for Pioneering Spirit, structures are first loaded onto the barge for transfer to/from the yard.
+The transfer of structures between Pioneering Spirit and Iron Lady takes place in sheltered waters close to the yard.